xraypy/xraylarch/doc/plotting/index.rst

 select Configure) will bring up the plot configuration window, which looks like this:

+.. _plotting_fig3:

   .. image:: ../images/plot_config.png
      :target: ../_images/plot_config.png
      :width: 60 %

+  Figure 3:  Screenshot of the Configuration window for Plots.

 From here you can set the titles, labels, and styles, colors, symbols, and so on for the line traces.